Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 These config files will install the needed mods.
 To install, move the config files out of the folder to config/mod-director, so that they are together with the other config files (.curse.json).

-Upon starting the game, the modpack will install them and you'll be able to setup Cleanroom with the Cleanroom Relauncher.
+Upon starting the game, the modpack will install them and you'll be able to setup cleanroom with the Cleanroom Relauncher.

 You also must disable these conflicting mods:
 - Fullscreen Windowed